JeffHeck/SchoolDataProject/pagesManual/LeviesReport/report_levies_20240213.md

 ## Calculator methodology

 School district reps usually think they need to correctly guess the future Total AV for their district's tax area for each of the future years of their tax measures.
-Their assumption is incorrect and only leads leads to misleading voters/taxpayers.
+Their assumption is incorrect and misleads voters/taxpayers.
 And district reps' incorrect logic usually leads to underestimating the true costs of their measures to taxpayers.

 For these property tax impact estimate calculators, the author uses a Proportional Obligation Factor (POF) method.